When you're ready to check that moose hunting trip off of your bucket list, here's where you should start.

 Big-game hunting is everyone's dream, whether it's black bear or elk, but for the average American, it can seem like it will only happen in a foreign country like Canada, Russia or some Scandinavian nation.

 Long before the hunting season begins in North America, the serious moose hunter will be ready.
 While tags aren't cheap, nor easily obtained, you can still plan a moose hunt without ever leaving the United States.
 There are thousands of square miles of moose country in the U.S. that can be hunted, and here are the five best places to start.
+Grab your bow, rifle, or muzzleloader.
+Because the action gets hot fast in these states, especially during the rut.

 5. New Hampshire